Johnson City, Tennessee: History

 In 1901, the Mountain Branch of the National Home for Disabled Volunteer Soldiers (now the U.S. Veterans Affairs Medical Center and National Cemetery), Mountain Home, Tennessee was created by an act of Congress introduced by Walter P. Brownlow.
-Johnson City began growing rapidly and became the fifth-largest city in Tennessee by 1930.
+Johnson City began growing rapidly and became Tennessee's fifth-largest city by 1930.

 Together with neighboring Bristol, Johnson City was a hotbed for old-time music.
-It hosted noteworthy Columbia Records recording sessions in 1928 known as the Johnson City Sessions.
+It hosted Columbia Records recording sessions in 1928 known as the Johnson City Sessions.
 Native son "Fiddlin' Charlie" Bowman became a national recording star via these sessions.
-The Fountain Square area in downtown featured a host of local and traveling street entertainers including Blind Lemon Jefferson.
+The Fountain Square area downtown featured a host of local and traveling street entertainers, including Blind Lemon Jefferson.

 During the 1920s and the Prohibition era, Johnson City's ties to the bootlegging activity of the Appalachian Mountains earned the city the nickname of "Little Chicago".

 For many years, the city had a municipal "privilege tax" on carnival shows, in an attempt to dissuade traveling circuses and other transient entertainment businesses from doing business in town.
 The use of drums by merchants to draw attention to their goods is prohibited.
-Title Six, Section 106 of the city's municipal code, the so-called "Barney Fife" ordinance, empowers the city's police force to draft into involuntary service as many of the town's citizens as necessary to aid police in making arrests and in preventing or quelling any riot, unlawful assembly or breach of peace.
+Title Six, Section 106 of the city's municipal code, the so-called "Barney Fife" ordinance, empowers the city's police force to draft into involuntary service as many of the town's citizens as necessary to aid police in making arrests and preventing or quelling riots, unlawful assemblies, or breaches of peace.